 HSI will modify the recommended asset allocation as deemed necessary or appropriate, based upon an assessment of a client's individual goals, preferences and instructions, as well as general market and macro-economic conditions.
-Such modifications may include the introduction of new asset classes of Funds, including but not be limited to alternative investments, private equity and commodities or to rebalance the investments periodically to restore the target allocation percentages.
+Such modifications may include introducing new asset classes of Funds, including but not limited to alternative investments, private equity and commodities or rebalancing the investments periodically to restore the target allocation percentages.
 When HSI modifies an asset allocation, it will rebalance a client's account unless the changes are minimal.